Sinclair, Tribune shares jump after Trump knocks FCC in tweet

-WASHINGTON (Reuters) - Sinclair Broadcast Group Inc (SBGI.O) and Tribune Media Co (TRCO.N) shares rose on Wednesday after U.S. President Donald Trump criticized the Federal Communications Commision for deferring a decision last week on their proposed $3.9 billion tie-up.
+WASHINGTON, July 25 (Reuters) - Sinclair Broadcast Group Inc and Tribune Media Co shares rose on Wednesday after U.S. President Donald Trump criticized the Federal Communications Commision for deferring a decision last week on their proposed $3.9 billion tie-up.

 “So sad and unfair that the FCC wouldn’t approve the Sinclair Broadcast merger with Tribune.
 This would have been a great and much needed Conservative voice for and of the People,” Trump wrote on Twitter.